-Next, there are a few things you can do to expand your reach.
-We bring up social media often, but social media is a great way to connect with more people online.
+Next, there are a few things you can do to expand your reach online.
+We often bring up social media, but it’s is a great way to connect with more people online.
 Having social media pages that you update somewhat regularly will go a long way in building up your brand and name recognition.

-3. Start local.
+3. Start Local

 Your first major piece of publicity may not be on national news or a major magazine… and that’s OK!
 You will likely find more early successes with local papers and news stations, so this is typically your best bet of where to start.